virtusize/integration_android/README.md

        android:text="@string/virtusize_button_text" />
    ```

-3. Inside your activity, setup the Virtusize button using product details by passing a `imageUrl` of the product in order to populate the comparison view and passing in an `externalId` that will be used to reference that product in our API
+3. Inside your activity, set up the Virtusize button using product details by passing an `imageUrl` for the product in order to populate the comparison view, and an `externalId` that will be used to reference that product in our API

    - Kotlin